 Post by: Sabine Weik

 Sabine Weik-Barton is a conservator with many years of experience in the conservation of objects from indigenous and world cultures.
 She has worked in Europe and New Zealand on a wide range of materials from every continent but her special interest and love has always been for the Pacific and Asian region.
-She is currently the project conservator for the Pacific Collection Access Project.
+She is currently the conservator for Gallery Improvement.